I co-founded Adept. We built the first computer use agents and the Fuyu family of multimodal models. We exited to Amazon, where I am now a scientist.

-I led the Scratchpad project (tweet), inventing a technique for enabling transformers to perform multi-step reasoning (now commonly known as chain of thought), which is a foundation of many modern AI systems.
+I am the lead inventor of the Scratchpad technique (see tweet) for enabling transformers to perform multi-step reasoning.
+This technique, now commonly known as chain of thought, is the foundation of all modern AI reasoning systems.
 I jointly hold the patent for chain of thought.

-During my PhD, I spent time at Google Brain, working with Augustus Odena.
+During my PhD, I spent time at Google Brain, working with my Adept co-founder Augustus Odena.
 In addition to Scratchpad, we also did some of the early work using large language models to automatically write programs.

 I received my PhD from MIT.
 I was advised by Josh Tenenbaum and Armando Solar-Lezama.
 I also worked with Brenden Lake (NYU/Facebook AI) and Jacob Andreas.
 My research focus at MIT was program synthesis: using deep learning as well as symbolic techniques to automatically write programs.